williamjwu/Scripts/README.md

 A fix for MacOS Mojave's dark mode.
 Not many people appreciate every single app in dark mode.
 Well, here is a chance for you to switch between dark and light mode for a specific app in a few commands!

-## Pdfread
-This script allows you to view pdfs in terminal with vim.
 ## License
 MIT License